WindSync - Wind Quintet

 Seminar: Sound Places

-• A class that looks at the role of musicians in public spaces, outside of traditional concert venues, and how partnerships with city planners and other local organizations can make our cities more livable and creative.
-After looking at a case study from WindSync’s 2017 Sound Places residency in Opelousas, Louisiana, students will have the chance to identify public spaces and partners local to them that might be enriched through performance.
+• A class that looks at the role of musicians in public spaces outside of traditional concert venues and how partnerships with city planners and other local organizations can make our cities more livable and creative.
+After looking at a case study from WindSync’s Sound Places residency in Opelousas, Louisiana, students will have the chance to identify public spaces and partners local to them that might be enriched through performance.

 Community ensemble mini-incubator (If multiple residency visits)

-• During or after the fall residency, pre-formed ensembles from the student body design a non-traditional concert program in one of two categories, education or Sound Places.
-1-2 ensembles are then selected (either by faculty or by WindSync) to execute their project.
-WindSync provides mentorship at each step of the way and collaborates with the ensembles during the spring residency.
+• Pre-formed ensembles design a non-traditional concert program in one of two categories, education or Sound Places.
+Proposals from successful ensembles are selected (either by faculty or by WindSync) to execute their project.
+WindSync provides mentorship at each step of the way and may collaborate with the ensembles.

 SUBSCRIBE to our newsletter